-(a) Any employee organization recognized as the bargaining agent for a bargaining unit shall be:
+- (a) Any employee organization recognized as the bargaining agent for a bargaining unit shall be: - (1) permitted to speak on behalf of all members of the bargaining unit, and responsible for representing the interests of all members of the bargaining unit without discrimination based on any legally protected characteristic and without regard to employee organization membership; and - (2) entitled to meet at reasonable times and places to engage in good faith collective bargaining on matters that, under this ordinance, may be the subject of collective bargaining, in an effort to reach an agreement, subject to the approval of the City Manager. - (b) The bargaining agent must submit a written request to the City Manager for any collective bargaining intended to result in a collective bargaining agreement to become effective for a given fiscal year in time for collective bargaining to begin on or before July 1 of the preceding fiscal year and conclude, including any impasse resolution procedures, by December 1 of the preceding fiscal year to ensure adequate time for inclusion in the City Manager's proposed budget for the given fiscal year.

-- (1) permitted to speak on behalf of all members of the bargaining unit, and responsible for representing the interests of all members of the bargaining unit without discrimination based on any legally protected characteristic and without regard to employee organization membership; and - (2) entitled to meet at reasonable times and places to engage in good faith collective bargaining on matters that, under this ordinance, may be the subject of collective bargaining, in an effort to reach an agreement, subject to the approval of the City Manager. - (b) The bargaining agent must submit a written request to the City Manager for any collective bargaining intended to result in a collective bargaining agreement to become effective for a given fiscal year in time for collective bargaining to begin on or before July 1 of the preceding fiscal year and conclude, including any impasse resolution procedures, by December 1 of the preceding fiscal year to ensure adequate time for inclusion in the City Manager's proposed budget for the given fiscal year. - (c) Nothing in this ordinance requires either party to make any concessions or agree to the other party's proposals in collective bargaining. - (d) Notwithstanding any other provision in this section, an individual employee may present a personal complaint, concern or question at any time to the City without the intervention of an employee organization, provided that any such organization that is recognized by the City as the exclusive bargaining agent for the bargaining unit in which the employee is a member is afforded an opportunity to be present at any meetings held to adjust the matter and that any adjustment made shall not be inconsistent with the terms of any applicable collective bargaining agreement.
+- (e) (3) entitled to receive upon request a list of the names of all bargaining unit employees, provided that such a request shall occur no more than once per quarter. - (e) Nothing in this ordinance requires either party to make any concessions or agree to the other party's proposals in collective bargaining. - (d) Notwithstanding any other provision in this section, an individual employee may present a personal complaint, concern or question at any time to the City without the intervention of an employee organization, provided that any such organization that is recognized by the City as the exclusive bargaining agent for the bargaining unit in which the employee is a member is afforded an opportunity to be present at any meetings held to adjust the matter and that any adjustment made shall not be inconsistent with the terms of any applicable collective bargaining agreement.
 Such employee or employees who utilize this avenue of presenting personal complaints, concerns or questions to the City shall not do so under the name, or by representation, of an employee organization.

 Sec.
 19-213.
-Impasse
+Negotiated Agreement and Impasse